Kalbot1337/Klaminite1337.github.io/_posts/2017-11-29-net-neutrality.md

 * CompuServe
 * Sears

 In the 2000's the internet truely became a monolithic powerhouse of innovation, creativity, and a well of inspiration.
-Breeding corporatate giants such as Facebook, Google, Microsun, etc. Microsoft windows releases windows 2000 in 2000, followed later in september of that year with Windows ME, AMD and Intel both release chips clocked to one gigahertz each, sony releases the famed play station two.
-Mac OSX is released in march of 2001, three months after the Linux kernal version 2.4.0 is released.
+Breeding corporatate giants such as Facebook, Google, and Microsun.
+Microsoft windows releases windows 2000 in 2000, followed later in september of that year with Windows ME.
+AMD and Intel both release chips clocked to one gigahertz each.
+Sony releases the famed play station two.
+Mac OSX is released in march of 2001, three months after the Mac OSX release, Linux kernal version 2.4.0 is released.
 Followed in suite with xbox released at the end of the year.
 In total, the 2000's is the golden age of technological innovation from big corporations.

 Between 2000 and 2007, internet broadband usage had hit 80 percent, leading to broadband becoming a standard for quality internet.
 Music sales and downloads followed suite, leading to new compression and encoding algorithms, the inception of apple ipod.
 Due to popular usage, "_google_" is officially recognized as a verb.
 Open source software becomes more and more abundant, leading to the rise in popularity of open source operating systems such as FreeBSD and Linux.
 By 2004, the video games industry profit had surpassed that of the movie industry.
 Youtube was created, in part because of adobe flash's increasingly powerful capabilities.